 Money and friends, that’s what it’ll take.
 We’d guess SAS Gulfport will lean on Navy budgets first, pitching this as mission-critical for national security.

 But they won’t stop there.
-They could tap federal grants, think FEMA or NOAA, who love funding disaster prep.
+They could tap federal grants, think FEMA or NOAA, which love funding disaster prep.
 Partnerships might mean cozying up with local universities for tech ideas or nonprofits for wetland projects.

-We can see them shaking hands with the Port of Gulfport too, since we’re all in the same boat when storms hit.
-It’s about hustle knocking on doors, proving the payoff, and building a team that’s got the cash and the will to make it happen.
+We can see them shaking hands with the Port of Gulfport, too, since we’re all in the same boat when storms hit.
+It’s about hustle, knocking on doors, proving the payoff, and building a team that’s got the cash and the will to make it happen.

 How will Gulfport address uncertainties caused by climate change?

 Climate change is the wild card we can’t ignore.
-Storms are getting nastier, higher surges, and weirder paths and I’ve noticed seasons stretching longer than they used to.
+Storms are getting nastier, higher surges, and weirder paths, and I’ve noticed seasons stretching longer than they used to.

 The SAS Gulfport will likely plan for the worst, like surges topping records or rain that won’t quit, and they might use fancy models to guess where floods will hit hardest, then build higher or smarter.

-Flexibility’s key may be modular barriers we can move as needed.
+Flexibility’s key may be modular barriers that we can move as needed.
 We’d bet they’ll also train us all for bigger evacuations, just in case.
 It’s about staying one step ahead of a future that’s hard to pin down.

 What does a resilient Gulfport look like by 2050?

-By 2050, a Gulfport that’s tough as nails but still ours and SAS Gulfport’s base might have towering seawalls and buildings perched above flood lines, humming with solar power ready for anything.
+By 2050, a Gulfport that’s tough as nails but still ours and SAS Gulfport’s base might have towering seawalls and buildings perched above flood lines, humming with solar power, ready for anything.

 SAS Gulfport Insurance Expand